bbauska/meta-react-basics/README.md

   width="40%" />
 &nbsp; &nbsp; &nbsp; &nbsp;
 <img src="/images/w2-s22-f.png?raw=true"
-  alt="Module 2 Summary, part 2.
-Data and States."
+  alt="Module 2 Summary, part ii.
+Data and States." width="40%" />
-  width="40%" />
 </p>
 <p>In the upcoming module, you'll learn about working with links and routing as well as using assets in react.
 This should finalize your preparations for coding your own portfolio project in react.
 Excellent.
 You've made great progress in your journey towards becoming a react developer.</p>